- Information on Coronavirus

 More information on Finnvera’s website

-Business Finland financing is available by application as normally.
+Other forms of financing offered by Business Finland are available by application as normally.
 Financing will be also be granted and paid out as normally.
-Business Finland is very flexible about any changes in project schedules and loan repayment schedule, and generally seeks flexibility in all its activities.
-If necessary, Business Finland will extend the duration of the projects financed, extend loan periods, and expedite payments.
+Business Finland is very flexible about any changes in project schedules and loan repayment schedules, and generally seeks flexibility in all its activities.
+If necessary, Business Finland can extend the duration of funded projects and loan periods, and make payments more quickly.

 Further information on Business Finland’s website